 - Extensive experience in developing and running multifamily rental real estate proformas.

-- Experience in delivery or design of training is also desirable.
+- Experience in delivery or design of training.
+(Preferred)

 - Detail-oriented self-starter with strong organizational skills.